 The filter choice comes down to preference, at the end of the day.
 If you like a clear cup, or you want to filter out coffee oils, the choice is the stock paper filter.
 If you want a cup that resembles more to espresso, get the metal filter.
 Firstly, it will get you a fuller bodied coffee, with a higher TDS.
 Secondly, it is a permanent filter, so no need to buy filters anymore.

-Remember, for paper filter you ground coarser, for metal filters you need to grind finer.
+Remember, for paper filter brewing you need to ground coarser, for metal filters you need to grind finer.
 The disk type of metal filters need an espresso grind, and the paper filters need drip and coarser.

 The AeroPress Brew App